 - 'performance and potential' ratings won't be used and therefore won't form part of the talent review process

-- this will be an off-line version of the PDR process, as the PDR App doesn't have the capability to scale up to this volume of users - a Word version of the PDR is attached to this page
+- this will be an off-line version of the PDR process, as the PDR App doesn't have the capability to scale up to this volume of users - a version of the PDR is attached to this page

 - the competency framework is not part of the process